-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Lincoln Educational Services Corporation, a New Jersey corporation (the "Company"), will be held on May 3, 2018, at the Wilshire Grand Hotel, 350 Pleasant Valley Way, West Orange, New Jersey 07052, at 9:00 a.m. local time.
-At the annual meeting, shareholders will be asked:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Lincoln Educational Services Corporation, a New Jersey corporation (the "Company"), will be held on June 13, 2019, at the Wilshire Grand Hotel, 350 Pleasant Valley Way, West Orange, New Jersey 07052, at 9:00 a.m. local time.
+At the Annual Meeting, shareholders will be asked:

-- 1. to elect seven directors to serve until the Company's next annual meeting of shareholders and until their successors are duly elected and qualified; - 2. to conduct an advisory vote on the Company's compensation of named executive officers (a non-binding "say-on-pay" vote); - 3. to ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for our fiscal year ending December 31, 2018; and - 4. to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof and may properly be voted upon.
+- 1. to elect seven directors to serve until the Company's next annual meeting of shareholders and until their successors are duly elected and qualified; - 2. to conduct an advisory vote on the Company's compensation of its named executive officers (a non-binding "say-on- pay" vote); - 3. to ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for our fiscal year ending December 31, 2019; and - 4. to transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof and may properly be voted upon.

-The board of directors of the Company has fixed the close of business on March 13, 2018, as the record date for the determination of shareholders entitled to notice of and to vote at the annual meeting and any adjournments or postponements thereof.
+The Board of Directors of the Company has fixed the close of business on April 26, 2019 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof.

-Shareholders of record as of the close of business on March 13, 2018, the Record Date, will be admitted to the annual meeting upon presentation of identification.
-Shareholders who own shares of the Company's common stock beneficially through a bank, broker or other nominee will be admitted to the annual meeting upon presentation of identification and proof of ownership or a valid proxy signed by the record holder.
+Shareholders of record as of the close of business on April 26, 2019 will be admitted to the Annual Meeting upon presentation of identification.
+Shareholders who own shares of the Company's common stock beneficially through a bank, broker or other nominee will be admitted to the Annual Meeting upon presentation of identification and proof of ownership or a valid proxy signed by the record holder.
 A recent brokerage statement or a letter from a bank or broker are examples of proof of ownership.
-If you own shares of the Company's common stock beneficially and want to vote in person at the annual meeting, you should contact your broker or applicable agent in whose name the shares are registered to obtain a broker's proxy and bring it to the annual meeting in order to vote.
+If you own shares of the Company's common stock beneficially and want to vote in person at the Annual Meeting, you should contact your broker or applicable agent in whose name the shares are registered to obtain a broker's proxy and bring it to the Annual Meeting in order to vote.